 Middleburg Heights Medical Sonography Schools

-While there are currently no colleges or universities offering medical sonography programs within the city limits of Middleburg Heights, OH, a few nearby public colleges do offer career training in this field.
-This article discusses the clinical and classroom components of programs at the colleges; it also includes a table of statistics about each school.
+While there are currently no colleges or universities offering medical sonography programs within the city limits of Middleburg Heights, OH, a few nearby colleges do offer career training in this field.
+This article discusses the clinical and classroom components of programs at two of these colleges; it also includes a table of statistics about each school.

 - Cuyahoga Community College is located in Cleveland and sits 10 miles from central Middleburg Heights; the school offers an associate's degree in diagnostic medical sonography.

 - Located in Elyria, Lorain County Community College is 17 miles from downtown Middleburg Heights and also offers a diagnostic medical sonography associate's program.